How to manage a stingray sting

 - When walking in water, drag or shuffle the feet to warm sea creatures of your approach.

-- Hot sand can be used as a medium in cleaning the wound, if hot water is not available.
+- Use hot sand as a medium in cleaning the wound, if hot water is not available.
 Be sure to clean the wound carefully after.

 Disclaimer / More Information